not-kennethreitz/osx-gcc-installer/README.rst

 Downloading and installing the *massive* Xcode installer is a huge hassle if you just want GCC and related tools.

-So, here's the PackageMaker files for creating a minimal installer yourself!
+So, here's the PackageMaker files for creating a minimal installer, extracted from the Xcode packages yourself!

 Downloads
 ---------